ivanbabko/goodrocket-css/README.md

 # Goodrocket CSS

 This is a design free CSS starting kit for writing modular, scalable, and maintainable CSS.
-The aim is to provide a solid structure and sensible defaults to jump start the development.
+The aim is to provide a solid structure and sensible defaults to jump start the UI development.

 It uses the best of Sass and avoids its dangerous features.
 So no things like `@extend`